Milenaafeworki/house_sale_model/README.md

 ## Process

-Using my baseline model as a guide, I reiterated this process with the following steps:
+Using my baseline model as a guide, I reiterated through these processes with the following steps:

 - Log Transformation
 - One-Hot-Encoding Categoricals